cavtools/cav/README.md

 returned with a "text/plain" content-type.
 Any other request method will result in a 405 error, and any other request path will result in a 404 error.

-Assuming this app is in `./main.ts`, the server can be started with the following:
+Assuming the above code is in `./main.ts`, the server can be started with the
+following:

 ```
 > deno run --allow-net main.ts